FrancisBanville/ms_interpreting_probabilities/README.md

 must be lower than $P(O_{i, j, k} = 0, ...)$, i.e. there is a higher chance of observing an interaction when it is biologically feasible.

-Many observations of interactions are false positives because of observation errors due to taxonomic misidentifications and ecological misinterpretations [e.g., due to cryptic species and interactions, @Pringle2020Resolving].
+Observations of interactions may be false positives because of observation errors due to taxonomic misidentifications and ecological misinterpretations, such as those involving phylogenetically close species or cryptic species and interactions [@Pringle2020Resolving].
 Likewise, forbidden interactions may be false negatives, e.g. if they have been evaluated based on unrepresentative or incomplete traits distributions.
-Employing Bayesian models proves valuable when estimating interaction probabilities in metawebs [e.g., @Bartomeus2016ComFra; @Cirtwill2019QuaFra].
+Employing Bayesian models proves valuable when estimating interaction probabilities in metawebs [e.g., @Bartomeus2016ComFra;
+@Cirtwill2019QuaFra].
 This improvement is achieved by updating prior information regarding the feasibility of interactions (e.g., experts' prior assessments of interaction probabilities) with empirical data on interactions and traits.
+By improving our estimation of potential interaction probabilities, we may build more reliable metawebs that adequately reflect our uncertainty on the biological feasibility of interactions.

 > ## Box 3: Spatial and temporal scaling of interactions {-}
 >